-The applicant is proposing changes to the exterior of the proposed and existing structures.
-A new standing seem metal roof is proposed on all existing and new portions of the home with the exception of the historic structure.
+The applicant is proposing changes to the exterior of the existing structure and a new master suite addition.
+A new standing seem metal roof is proposed on all existing and new portions of the home.
 The metal roof will be a weatherized zinc finish with 18-inch spacing to match the roof previously approved for the historic portion of the home.